-2.2.4 Physical Implementation of the in-vehicle unit
+Physical Implementation of the in-vehicle unit

-So given that it is clear that two units are required inside the vehicle the question then arises as to how best to implement those units.
+Problem: Given that it is clear that two units are required inside the vehicle, the question then arises as to how best to implement those units.

-In its basic form a unit consists of the DecaWave transceiver, a microcontroller and an antenna.
+DecaWave Solutions: In its basic form a unit consists of the DecaWave transceiver, a microcontroller, and an antenna.
 The microcontroller controls the transceiver and implements the two way ranging exchange with the fob.

-Figure 8: Basic Single Unit Implementation
+Basic Single Unit Implementation

-There are a number of possibilities in terms of implementing the two units: -
+There are 3 possibilities in terms of implementing the two units:

-- Separate antennas but only one transceiver and one micro-controller - Separate antennas and transceivers but only one micro-controller - Entirely separate units
+- 1. Separate antennas but only one transceiver and one microcontroller - 2.
+Separate antennas and transceivers but only one microcontroller - 3.
+Entirely separate units